BC Family Benefit: Eligibitity and Rates for 2025-2026

 Apply for the Canada Child Benefit

 If you haven’t already, apply for the Canada Child Benefit through your CRA account or when filing your tax return.
+You must be eligible for the CCB in order to receive the B.C.
+Family Benefit.

 File your tax return annually